MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/security-baseline/policy-statements.md

 **Technical risk:** Assets that are not correctly identified as mission-critical or involving sensitive data may not receive sufficient protections, leading to potential data leaks or business disruptions.

 **Policy statement:** All deployed assets must be categorized by criticality and data classification.
-Classifications must be reviewed by the Cloud Governance team and the application owner before deployment to the cloud.
+Classifications must be reviewed by the cloud governance team and the application owner before deployment to the cloud.

 **Potential design option:** Establish [resource tagging standards](../../decision-guides/resource-tagging/index.md) and ensure IT staff apply them consistently to any deployed resources using [Azure resource tags](/azure/azure-resource-manager/resource-group-using-tags).